 Articles should be 6000-8000 words long and must not exceed 8000 words (including notes, references, contributor biography, keywords and abstract).
+Articles that exceed this length will be rejected on the grounds of increased production costs.

 FILMS/TV PROGRAMMES

 When films are referred to in detail in an article, please add them to the references in the following format: